 What Goes with Sloppy Joes: Our Favorite Sides

-Either way you go, these Sloppy Joe sides will bring out the best in that classic, whimsically sloppy sandwich.
+Whether you’ve got a fresh batch in the pan or some leftover Sloppy Joe mix, these sides sides will bring out the best in that classic, whimsically sloppy sandwich.

 1. BAKED POTATO CHIPS WITH PAPRIKA AND SALT